Ask yourself the question, Did You Know? And check out these short facts about Anchorage.

 In the Spring of 1909, a homesteader named Thomas Jeter built a cabin on a lake that became known as Jeter Lake.

-Not long after that, the area was opened up for homesteading and in stepped a man named Joe Spenard.
+Not long after that, the area opened up for homesteading and in stepped a man named Joe Spenard.

-And, in the Summer of 1916, Spenard homesteaded on 160 acres that included Jeter Lake.
+In the Summer of 1916, Spenard homesteaded on 160 acres that included Jeter Lake.

 In the summer of 1922, Cap Lathrop began the Alaska Moving Picture Corp.